Oluwagbemiga Ajimokunola Olofin-Adimula

-Oba Oluwagbemiga Ajimokunola Olofin-Adimula (born Oluwagbemiga Ojo on October 2, 1972) is a Nigerian lawyer and traditional ruler.
+Oba Oluwagbemiga Ajimokunola Olofin-Adimula (born Oluwagbemiga Ojo, October 2, 1972) is a Nigerian lawyer and traditional ruler.
 Since 2021, he has served as the Iralepo of Isinkan, a traditional state in Akure South Local Government Area of Ondo State, Nigeria.

 His position as a monarch has been challenged by a neighboring ruler, the Deji of Akure Oba Aladetoyinbo Ogunlade Aladelusi.
 The case he instituted is currently in the Nigerian courts.